andrejacobs/100DayChallenges/2021/100DaysOfHealth/Week10/Week10.md

 **Today**:

-* Had a lovely home cooked Chicken dinner with vegetables from a local alotment.
+* Had a lovely home cooked Chicken dinner with vegetables from a local allotment.

 **Thoughts:** n/a